JOHN MUIR STAFF ROSTER 2018-2019

 Ms. Brooks has been teaching at John Muir since 2014.
 She began as a student teacher in Ms. J's first grade class.
 She received a Bachelor of Arts in Psychology, with a focus on Developmental Psychology, from UC Santa Cruz, and a Master's in Education and her elementary teaching credential from UC Berkeley.
 She enjoys movies, music, and reading, and hopes to inspire a passion for reading among her students

 Grade 2 -- Lisa Macdonald, Room 5, firstname.lastname@example.org

 Known to many as “Ms. Mac,” Ms. Macdonald has been teaching at John Muir School since 2008.
 She received her elementary and art credentials from San Francisco State University.
-One of her personal passions is writing, which she is eager to share with her students.
+One of her personal passions is art, which she is eager to share with her students.
 She also brings an extensive background in art education which she incorporates this into all areas of the curriculum.
-In her free time, she enjoys camping, singing, and making art.
+In her free time, she enjoys traveling, cooking, and live music.